azat-co/aws-intermediate/labs/4-codedeploy.md

 Don't forget to remove your EC2 instance and other pipeline resources by rolling back the stack.
 Otherwise your AWS bill will be costly next month. :)

+## 7. Automate Automation (Bonus)

+You did great work.
+Now your deployment is automated.
+But the best practice is to replicate this infrastructure in a new region.
+Also, you'll have more than one app, server, website or service.
+Let's automate all the steps in this lab.
+Make it a one shell script (bash or zsh) that takes some parameters like GitHub token and GitHub user/organization, repository and does all 6 steps automatically.
+You can use `echo` to display steps and `aws wait` for script to wait until the stack is ready.
+You can also create variable to store IDs and Arns and pass then to other commands just like I did in lab 1 in `provision-hello-world.sh`.

 # Troubleshooting

 * Cannot see Hello World on the deployed public URL.
 Go to your pipeline view from [pipeline dashboard](https://us-west-2.console.aws.amazon.com/codepipeline/home?region=us-west-2#/dashboard), e.g., [node-app-pipeline view](https://us-west-2.console.aws.amazon.com/codepipeline/home?region=us-west-2#/view/node-app-pipeline).
 See if you have failed deploy.
 By clicking on failed deploy you can see logs of each script like BeforeInstall.